 Before being considered a defaulted loan, a loan with a missed payment is a delinquent loan.
 The period in which a loan is delinquent is the duration in which the lending institution allows some time to pass before declaring the loan defaulted.
-It is during such a time that the borrower must act and make up missed payments in order to avoid the consequences of a defaulted loan.
+During such a time, the borrower must act and make up missed payments to avoid the consequences of a defaulted loan.

 If the borrower still does not make up their missed payments, the lender will eventually write off the loan and declare it to be in default.
 The timeframe for default may vary depending on the type of loan.
 For student loans, default is approximately 270 days or nine months that no payments have been received.